The Wharton SBDC has three principal programs which serve most small businesses and students:

 The Wharton SBDC Program for Early Stage Businesses begins with the First Step Workshop.

-The Wharton SBDC Program for Established Businesses begins with an Introductory Meeting or Conference Call, where you will meet our professional staff, learn about the program, and begin your consulting engagement.
+The Wharton SBDC Program for Established Businesses begins with an Introductory Meeting, where you will meet our professional staff, learn about the program, and begin your consulting engagement.

 Early Stage Businesses: An early stage entrepreneur is beginning to build his/her business or has a deep commitment to starting one.
 He/she is interested in understanding what it takes to be a successful entrepreneur, how to conceptualize the details of a product idea, how to write an effective business plan, and how to compare the various options for financing.